shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 ## Connection hook

 Toolkit stores connection settings so that it can connect to its associated {% include product %} instance.
 Sometimes it may be useful to control these connection settings in a dynamic fashion.
 In this case, create a hook file named `sg_connection.py` inside of the studio API location, in the `config/core` folder.
-This folder should already contain files such as `install_location.yml`, `app_store.yml` and `{% include product %}.yml`.
+This folder should already contain files such as `install_location.yml`, `app_store.yml` and `shotgun.yml`.

-This hook that is called after {% include product %} connection settings have been read in from the `{% include product %}.yml` and `app_store.yml` configuration files.
+This hook that is called after {% include product %} connection settings have been read in from the `shotgun.yml` and `app_store.yml` configuration files.
 It makes it easy to modify connection settings procedurally, for example set up a proxy server which depends on some external environment variable.

 The following three parameters are passed to the hook: